Training and Workforce Development Center – A place to learn and discover

 Welding Training & Certification

 Participants earn a Technical Certificate in Industrial Technology and are prepared for additional certifications.
 Credits can also be applied toward an Associate of Applied Science degree.
-Employers can also send employees through welding courses at MASPark.
+A wide spectrum of training opportunities are available for companies, employees and students.
 Day and evening classes are available.

 Anyone interested in welding training is asked to contact Kristy Holsapple online or by calling (812) 752-4327.